 strcat ( char *arr1, char *arr2)

-There are two character arrays in the above syntax, arr1 and arr2, which passed inside the strcat function to return a concatenated string.
+There are two arrays of characters, namely arr1 and arr2, which are provided as arguments to the strcat function in order to produce a combined string.

-Let's consider an example to combine two strings using strcat function in the C++ programming.
+Let's explore a scenario where we merge two strings by employing the strcat function in C++ programming.

 Program4.cpp